-The history of ITC (two-way communication with ghosts and spirits through electronic devices) actually is quite lengthy, but not well known.
-Being on the fringe of ghost investigation and having only been somewhat accepted by the ghost hunting community as a whole, ITC has come to the forefront in the late 1900s, especially EVP.
-The following is simply some history of ITC phenomena of note:
+The history of Instrumental Transcommunication (ITC) (two-way communication or contact with ghosts or spirits through the use of electronic devices) actually is quite lengthy but not well known.
+Considered to be on "the fringe of ghost investigation" as only some forms of instrumental transcommunication have been accepted by the ghost hunting community, ITC has come to the forefront in the late 1900s, especially EVP.
+In recent years, use of the ghost box has also become more prominent.

 1925: Brazilian Oscar d’Argonell communicates with the dead via the telephone and records the details of the calls, how they were made, etc.